🍄

 Light Spectrum Sensor (Optional)

-The light spectrum sensor is an optional add-on that measures the wavelength distribution of light in your grow environment.
-It requires no manual configuration — simply connect it to the I2C bus and the controller detects it automatically.
+The Light Spectrum sensor is an optional add-on that measures the wavelength distribution of light in your grow environment.
+It requires no manual configuration — simply plug it into the sensor port on the controller and it's detected automatically.

 Running Auto-Tune